 In this post, we will cover:

-- Types of legal residence for EU citizens in Croatia
+- Types of residence for EU/EEA citizens

-- Requirements for EU citizens
+- Requirements for EU/EEA citizens

 - How to transition to permanent residence